-OSLTF - Oil Spill Liability Trust Fund
+- OSLTF Oil Spill Liability Trust Fund

-OSHA - Occupational Safety and Health Administration
+- OSHA Occupational Safety and Health Administration

-OSPR - Office of Spill Prevention and Response
+- OSPR Office of Spill Prevention and Response

-OSRO - Oil Spill Response Organization
+- OSRO Oil Spill Response Organization

-OWCN - Oiled Wildlife Care Network
+- OWCN Oiled Wildlife Care Network

-PIO - Public Information Officer
+- PIO Public Information Officer

-PPE - Personal Protection Equipment
+- PPE Personal Protection Equipment

-PSC - Planning Section Chief
+- PSC Planning Section Chief

-RECP - Regional Emergency Coordination Plan
+- RECP Regional Emergency Coordination Plan

-Reps - Representatives
+- Reps Representatives

-RESL - Resource Unit Leader
+- RESL Resource Unit Leader

-RP - Responsible Party
+- RP Responsible Party

-RPIC - Responsible Party Incident Commander
+- RPIC Responsible Party Incident Commander

-RRT - Regional Response Team
+- RRT Regional Response Team

-SCKN -Status/Check-in Recorder
+- SCKN -Status/Check-in Recorder

-SOFR - Safety Officer
+- SOFR Safety Officer

-SOSC - State On-Scene Coordinator
+- SOSC State On-Scene Coordinator

-SSHP - Site Safety and Health Plan
+- SSHP Site Safety and Health Plan

-STAM - Staging Area Manager
+- STAM Staging Area Manager

-SITL - Situation Unit Leader
+- SITL Situation Unit Leader

-STLCR - Strike Team Leader
+- STLCR Strike Team Leader

-UC - Unified Command
+- UC Unified Command

-VC - Volunteer Coordinator
+- VC Volunteer Coordinator

-FOB - Field Observer
+- FOB Field Observer

-VOL - Volunteer
+- VOL Volunteer

-VU - Volunteer Unit
+- VU Volunteer Unit

-VUL - Volunteer Unit Leader
+- VUL Volunteer Unit Leader

-ATTACHMENT D: SAMPLE VOLUNTEER PUBLIC MESSAGING SAMPLES
+ATTACHMENT D: VOLUNTEER PUBLIC MESSAGING SAMPLES

-- An aggressive cleanup operation is underway to secure the source, recover spilled oil and protect environmentally sensitive sites and wildlife that may impacted. - The safety of the public and incident responders is our number one priority.
-The public is advised to avoid contact with the oil and to keep pets on leashes away from beaches where the product has accumulated. - Wildlife impacted by oil will beach themselves in order to warm up and rest.
-When wildlife sees people and pets on the beach, they perceive them as predators and will likely return to the water where hypothermia and re-oiling may occur. - Therefore, the public should not to attempt to rescue oiled wildlife.
+- An aggressive cleanup operation is underway to secure the source, recover spilled oil and protect environmentally sensitive sites and wildlife that may affected. - The safety of the public and incident responders is our number one priority.
+The public is advised to avoid contact with the oil and to keep pets on leashes away from beaches where the product has accumulated. - Wildlife impacted by oil will beach themselves to warm up and rest.
+When wildlife sees people and pets on the beach, they perceive them as predators and will likely return to the water where hypothermia and re-oiling may occur. - Therefore, the public should not attempt to rescue oiled wildlife.
 Untrained individuals who attempt to rescue wildlife may cause the animal more harm than good and may injure themselves in the process.
 If oiled animals are scared back into the water by pets or people, their chances of survival decrease dramatically. - The Oiled Wildlife Care Network, UC Davis has been activated and its trained volunteers and staff are the only ones authorized to rescue and care for oiled wildlife.

-The public can best assist by reporting oiled wildlife by calling 1-877-UCD-OWCN (823-6926). (confirm hotline number with VUL and Wildlife Branch)
+The public can best assist by reporting oiled wildlife by calling 1-877-UCD-OWCN (823-6926). (confirm hotline number with VUL and/or Wildlife Branch)

-- Initial spill response will generally focus on stopping the oil leak first, conducting onwater containment and recovery, and then shoreline protection.
+- Initial spill response will generally focus on stopping the oil leak first, conducting on- water containment and recovery, and then shoreline protection.
 Efforts will be made to get oil off the water first so that continued re-oiling of shorelines is minimized. - The public may not immediately see response teams on every shoreline because they are responding to areas and tasks that have been assigned higher priority. - The RP is required to pay for the cleanup.
-They provide the cleanup contractors, referred to as Oil Spill Response Organizations (OSROs), to recover the spilled oiled and clean up oiled shorelines.
+They provide the cleanup contractors, referred to as Oil Spill Response Organizations (OSROs), to recover the spilled oiled and cleanup oiled shorelines.
 The personnel who conduct this work are trained in hazardous materials handling and disposal. - Trained crews are instructed in how to dispose of the oil and oily materials.
 The recovered oil must be carefully quantified to determine how much was removed from the environment.
 Then it is transported to a hazardous materials landfill or recycled.
-When oil is disposed of improperly such as; household or public receptacles this may lead to contamination of municipal water supplies. - In order to keep the public informed about possible volunteer opportunities, a Volunteer Hotline has been established at 800-228-4544. (confirm hotline number with VUL)
+When oil is disposed of improperly such as, household, or public receptacles this may lead to contamination of municipal water supplies. - To keep the public informed about possible volunteer opportunities, a Volunteer Hotline has been established at 800-228-4544. (confirm hotline number with VUL)